 If you're shopping online for an ice ball mold, pay attention to the size of the mold itself.
 There are numerous ice trays, molds, and presses that are merely a redesign of the standard cube tray.
 These will essentially make miniature ice balls.

 While the small ice balls are nice (particularly for those collins glasses) and they're cute for parties, they will melt just as fast as your standard ice cube.
-The larger ice balls—those that are about 2-inches and fit in the palm of your hand—are the ones you want to prevent over dilution of your drinks.
+The larger ice balls—those that are about two inches and fit in the palm of your hand—are the ones you want to prevent over dilution of your drinks.

 How to Fill an Ice Ball Mold